Representability of cohomology of finite flat abelian group schemes: Introduction

+\end{pg} \begin{pg}{\bf Statements of results.} Taking inspiration from the theory of \'{e}tale cohomology and its presentation by Deligne \cite{MR463174}, we consider two sorts of representability results.
+The first are \emph{generic representability results}, which require minimal assumptions on the morphism $f$, namely only projectivity or properness, but only conclude representability after passing to a dense open subset of the base. \end{pg}

-\begin{thm} Let $k$ be a perfect field, let $f:X\rightarrow S$ be a projective morphism of finite type $k$-schemes with $S$ reduced, and let $G_X$ be a finite flat abelian group scheme over $X$.
-Then there exists a dense open subset $U\subset S$ such that the sheaf $R^if_*G_X|_U$ on the fppf-site of $U$ is contained in the smallest abelian subcategory of the category of abelian sheaves on $U_\fppf $ containing finite flat abelian group schemes and sheaves which are fppf-locally on $U$ the underlying abelian sheaves of vector bundles.
-In particular, $R^if_*G_X|_U$ is an algebraic space. \end{thm}
+\begin{thm}[Generic representability of flat cohomology] Let $f\colon X\to S$ be a projective morphism of noetherian schemes of characteristic $p>0$ with $S$ reduced and let $\bG$ be a commutative finite flat group scheme over $X$.
+For each $n\geq 0$ there exists a dense open subscheme $U\subset S$ such that $(\R^nf_*\bG)|_U$ is representable by a group scheme that is flat, affine, and of finite type over $U$. \end{thm}

+We remark that, in the situation of Theorem \ref{T:1.3}, the functors $\R^nf_*\bG $ need not be representable over the entire base scheme $S$, even in very nice situations.
+For example, if $f\colon X\to S$ is a suitably varying family of K3 surfaces, then $\R^3f_*\bmu_p$ need not be representable (see Example \ref{ex:non representable cohomology in families}).
+Thus, the shrinking in Theorem \ref{T:1.3} is in general necessary for representability to hold.

+\begin{cor}[Constructibility of flat cohomology] With the assumptions of \ref{T:1.3}, for each integer $n\geq 0$, the flat cohomology sheaf $\R^nf_*\bG$ has the property that there exists a finite partition $S=\bigsqcup_i Z_i$ of $S$ into reduced locally closed subschemes $Z_i\subset S$ such that for each $i$ the restriction of $\R^nf_*\bG$ to $Z_i$ is representable by a group scheme that is flat, affine, and of finite type over $Z_i$. \end{cor} \begin{proof} This follows from \ref{T:1.3} and noetherian induction. \end{proof}

-\begin{cor} Let $f:X\rightarrow\Sp (k)$ be a projective finite type scheme over a field $k$.
-If $G$ is a finite flat abelian group scheme over $X$, then $R^if_*G$ is representable by a finite type group scheme over $k$.
-Moreover, this group scheme is an iterated extension of finite commutative group schemes and $k$-forms of vector bundles. \end{cor}
+\begin{cor} Let $X$ be a projective scheme over a field $k$ of characteristic $p>0$ and let $f\colon X\rightarrow\Spec(k)$ denote the structure morphism.
+If $\bG$ is a commutative finite flat group scheme over $X$, then for each integer $n\geq 0$ the functor $\R^nf_*\bG$ is representable by an affine finite type $k$-group scheme. \end{cor} \begin{proof} This follows from specializing Theorem \ref{T:1.3} to the case when the base is the spectrum of a field. \end{proof}

-For schemes over a finite field we obtain the following consequence, which appears to be new.

-\begin{cor} Let $X$ be a projective scheme over a finite field.
-If $G$ is a finite flat abelian group scheme over $X$, then for each $i\geq 0$ the flat cohomology group $H^i(X,G)$ is a finite group. \end{cor}
+\begin{cor} Let $X$ be a projective scheme over a finite field $k$.
+If $\bG$ is a commutative finite flat group scheme over $X$, then for all $n\geq 0$ the flat cohomology group $\rH^n(X,\bG)$ is finite. \end{cor} \begin{proof} Let $f\colon X\to\Spec k$ denote the structural morphism and consider the Leray spectral sequence

-In \S\ref{S:section9} we consider the functors $\Phi^i(X,\mathbf{G})$ associated to a smooth commutative group scheme $\mathbf{G}$ on a scheme $X$, which were introduced by Artin--Mazur \cite{MR457458}.
-As a consequence of Theorem \ref{T:1.3}, we show that their fppf sheafifications are always prorepresentable.
-This result was previously obtained by Raynaud \cite{MR563468} using different methods.